psycoxer/MIT-CSE-Div-5/README.md

 # MIT-CSE-Div-5
-Massive dump of all acquired study material
+Massive dump of all acquired study material.<br>
+***Not official in any way***

+## How to contribute?
+If you acquire any new material from any source, just open a pull request.